TorchEnsemble-Community/Ensemble-Pytorch/README.md

 """
   - Please see scripts in `examples` for details on how to use
   - Please see implementations in `torchensemble` for details on ensemble methods
-  - Please feel free to open an issue if you have any problem or feature request :)
+  - Please feel free to open an issue if you have any problem or feature request
 """

-from torchensemble.method import ensemble_method    # import ensemble method
+from torchensemble import ensemble_method           # import ensemble method (e.g., VotingClassifier)

 # Define the base estimator
-base_estimator = torch.nn.Module(...)               # base estimaotr
+base_estimator = torch.nn.Module(...)               # class of base estimaotr (e.g., CNN)

 # Define the ensemble model
-model = ensemble_method(estimator=base_estimator,   # type of base estimator
+model = ensemble_method(estimator=base_estimator,   # base estimator
                         n_estimators=10,            # number of base estimators
                         output_dim=output_dim,      # e.g., the number of classes for classification
                         lr=learning_rate,           # learning rate of the optimizer